Common Impact Data Standard

 The data standard makes better analysis possible

-You can think of the Common Impact Data Standard as an organization system for your impact data.
+You can think of the Common Impact Data Standard as a system for organizing your impact data.
 It provides a place for everything so that everything can be in its place.
-This makes it easier for software to be designed to support better impact analysis.
+It makes it easier for software to be designed to support better impact analysis.
 This makes it easier to share and aggregate data.

 Alignment Tiers for Software Developers